peter-mouland/42/README.md

 * Load testing, why bother and how if i actually cared?
 * Understanding why 20% time benefits the company - esp for JC.
 No you don't have to be Google.
 Stop trying to make it directly related to business.
 Ditto hack days
 -- Reword to how you use your time effectively to ensure personal and corporate technical progression?
+* Managing your own time
+* A tool does not make you agile

 ### Talks